tarantool/doc/doc/reference/reference_lua/box_events/system_events.rst

     The value is unknown before the ``box.cfg`` call.

 *   ``replicaset_uuid``: the value is unknown until the instance joins a replicaset or boots a new one.
-    The events start working before that -- right with the start of the listen.

 ..  code-block:: lua